-Suspend will temporarily disable your debit card (effectively turning your card “off”) and any new POS transactions after card suspension will be declined.
+Suspend will temporarily disable your debit card (effectively turning your card “off”) and any new Point of Sale transactions after card suspension will be declined.

 How do I activate a suspended card?

-Using the Orrstown mobile app you can activate your suspended card (turning the card back “on”).
+Using the Orrstown mobile app you can activate your suspended card (turn the card back “on”).